CryptoMetaAI/OctopusRobot/README.md

 # What
 Octopus Robot dAPP is a totally decentralized application which can help you connect different blockchains or Web2 service.

-In this dAPP, you can create and run scripts on frontend, and every script are combined from some sub-scripts which could be a web2 request with web service or a web3 interaction with node of blockchain.
+In this dAPP, you can create and run scripts on frontend, and every script is combined from some sub-scripts which could be a web2 request with web service or a web3 interaction with node of blockchain.

 For some examples, you can: